Pokémon the Movie: I Choose You!: Plot

-In the end credits, all of Ash’s former travelling companions from Kanto to Kalos are shown.
-Verity is shown returning to her hometown.
-Sorrel and his Lucario, spot an Articuno which he wanted to study.
-Cross is seen travelling peacefully with his Pokémon.
-Ash and Pikachu travel on their own while being tailed by Team Rocket.
+In the end credits, all of Ash’s former traveling companions from Kanto to Kalos are shown.
+Verity returns to her hometown to see her mother; Sorrel and his Lucario spot an Articuno which he wanted to study; Cross travels peacefully with his Pokémon; and Ash and Pikachu travel on their own while being tailed by Team Rocket.
 The film ends as Ho-Oh drops a Rainbow Wing as it flies across the sky.